POJSpace/POJCTF2-writeups/some-assemby-required/official/README.md

 ## Making sense of it all

 Alright, so A stores our input, B some kind of list of numbers, C is a counter.
 Every cycle we increase C, and when it reaches 12 we have succesfully passed all test and win.
 A and B are also increased each cycle so they point to their next respective character in their list.
 If at any point `*A != *B + 48`, the input is marked as invalid.
-In other words, we need to pass a 12 byte string, where each character must be equal to B minus 48.
+In other words, we need to pass a 12 byte string, where each character must be equal to B plus 48.

 # Exploiting it
 We just gotta read the values stored at the address loaded first into B (you can use Hexdump in Cutter).
 One cool property of ascii, is that you can add 48 to any digit to turn it into the same asci character, e.g. `1 + 48 = '1', 7 + 48 = '7'`.
 We do this for all 12, and voila!
 That is our flag.